openhydra/open-hydra/docs/keystone-interfacing-en.md

 * openhydra is running normally
 * The keystone service has been deployed and is working properly
-* Note that after interfacing with keystone, the user id in keystone will be used as the account in openhydra
+* Note that after interfacing with keystone, the username in keystone will be used as the account in openhydra

 ## Modify the openhydra configuration file